MingyuShengSMY/SurgiATM/README.md

 The folders `1`, `2`, ..., and `5` indicate different folds in K-Fold Cross-Validation.

-`train.txt` and `val.txt` store paths of training data and validating data respectively.
+`train.txt` and `val.txt` store paths of training data and validating data, respectively.

 `all.txt` contains all samples, particularly for Dark Channel Prior (DCP), because DCP does not need training.